codeforkjeff/teams-chats-export/README.md

 you're downloading everything, run `python teams_chats_export.py download --force` to re-process all the available messages on Teams.

-If you want to customize the html outputs, edit `templates/chat.jinja` to your liking and re-run the generate_html step above.
+If you want to customize the html outputs, edit the files in `templates/` to your liking and re-run the generate_html step above.

 ## Limitations